696-eth/threads/README.md

 /2

-Ether = asset - critical part of - Ethereum = internet settlement.
+Ether (asset) is a critical part of Ethereum (internet settlement).

 No Ether => No Ethereum